If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 Weekly reviews of open features

-Meeting takes place at https://meet.opensuse.org/FeatureRequests every Monday 2:00 UTC / 3:00 CET openSUSE Leap Release Manager will review currently opened community features with screen sharing on.
+Meeting takes place at https://meet.opensuse.org/FeatureRequests every Monday 2:00 UTC / 3:00 CEST openSUSE Leap Release Manager will review currently opened community features with screen sharing on.
+Our meeting minutes are tracked in https://etherpad.opensuse.org/p/FeatureReview-meeting

 Is this a new thing?